Multiplication principle - practice problems - page 4 of 31

 At the dance party, the organizer discovered that 168 different dance pairs could be formed from girls and boys.
 How many boys are there at the dance if there are 12 girls? - Rectangle and squares

-Calculate how many different monograms (short name and surname) I can make from the letters A, E, M, Z, and K. a) with repetition: b) without repetition: - We randomly
+Calculate how many different monograms (short name and surname) I can make from the letters A, E, M, Z, and K. a) with repetition: b) without repetition: - Eight-member team

 We randomly select a three-digit number.
 What is the probability that the number 8 occurs at most once in its notation? - Aquaristics

-We consider “words” (i.e. arbitrary strings of letters) obtained by rearranging the letters of the word “AQUARISTICS”.
-All letters are distinguishable from each other here.
-The number of such words that also contain the expression “CAVA” (as consecutive l - Volleyball tournament teams
+We consider 'words' (i.e., arbitrary strings of letters) obtained by rearranging the letters of the word 'AQUARISTICS'.
+All letters are treated as distinguishable from each other.
+The number of such words that also contain the string 'CAVA' (as consecutiv - Volleyball tournament teams

 The school volleyball tournament was played on a one-on-one basis.
 One match lasted 15 minutes, and 3 hours and 45 minutes were played.
 Calculate how many teams participated. - Question knowledge probability